 Indeed, medical doctors have certainly come a long way since the same shamans, priests or priestesses, and other religious vessels were considered as divinely appointed healers, mediating between stricken men and their deities.
 After all, diseases and illnesses were once thought to be punishments from the gods or supernatural beings who might have been inadvertently offended by humans in one way or another (Early concepts of disease, n.d.).

 Thankfully for us, we now think of going to our doctors instead of exotic healers when we feel unwell.
 Usually, we go to a general doctor first before we are referred to a specialist in case we need to see one.
 As it is, there are multiple types of doctors ready to attend to patients with specific diseases or illnesses.
+If you’re interested in learning more about the different types of doctors available, you can refer to this types of doctors list.

 Across the globe, there is an uneven distribution of health workers.
 For every 10,000 members of the population, there are only 10 or less than 10 physicians available to cater to them in 40% of World Health Organization member states.